mdeguzis/LibreGeek-Packaging/templates/debian-script-install.template/readme.md

+# File explanations
+* src/ - where are your install files can go (can be named something else)
+* debian/control - debian control file
+* debian/copyright - where you place your copyright file text
+* debian/changelog - the latest changes for your package
+* debian/postinst - optional file that describes what to do after your package is installed
+* debian/preinst - optional file that describes what to do before your package is installed
+* debian/rules - describes what needs building and install the files in the right place.
+If you just need to copy some files and not to compile stuff, just create/edit the file debian/install to specify which files need to be installed where.

 # Notes

 See the packaging-tutorial written by Lucas Nussbaum, the current Debian Project Leader.
 You can install it directly from a Debian repository: